How to save money on your corporate fleet

 Example TCO calculation

 When calculating the TCO of a potential fleet vehicle, you'll want to incorporate costs like:

 - Average fuel costs (eg. cost per mile)

-The image to the left shows a typical TCO for an electric vehicle, with fuel and maintenance generally coming in far lower than a conventially-fueled option.
+The image to the left shows a typical TCO for a battery electric vehicle (BEV), with fuel and maintenance generally coming in far lower than a conventionally-fueled option.